 New Zealand 1956 Strapless Penny

-A total of 3,600,000 1956-dated pennies were struck but it is not known how many were struck using 'no shoulder strap' dies.
-It is estimated that just 50,000 coins were produced using the old design (p7, Mitchell, The New Zealand Coin & Banknote Catalogue, 2007).
+A total of 3,600,000 1956-dated pennies were struck but it is not known how many were struck using the old 'no shoulder strap' dies.
+It is estimated that just 50,000 coins were produced using the old design (p7, Mitchell, The New Zealand Coin & Banknote Catalogue, 2007) making it a scarce variety.